kubernetes-retired/service-catalog/docs/devguide.md

 cover all code paths.
 The results are put into a file called:
 `coverage.html` at the root of the repo.

+As mentioned above, integration tests require a running Catalog API & ETCD image and a properly configured .kubeconfig.
+When developing or drilling in on a specific test failure you may find it helpful to run Catalog in your "normal" environment and as long as you have properly configured your KUBECONFIG environment variable you can run integration tests much more quickly with a couple of commands:

+    $ make build-integration
+    $ ./integration.test -test.v -v 5 -logtostderr -test.run  TestPollServiceInstanceLastOperationSuccess/async_provisioning_with_error_on_second_poll

+The first command ensures the test integration executable is up-to-date.
+The second command runs one specific test case with verbose logging and can be re-run over and over without having to wait for the start and stop of API and ETCD.
+This example will execute the test case "async provisioning with error on second poll" within the integration test TestPollServiceInstanceLastOperationSuccess.

 ### Golden Files
 The svcat tests rely on "[golden files](https://medium.com/@povilasve/go-advanced-tips-tricks-a872503ac859#a196)", a pattern used in the Go standard library, for testing command output.
 The expected